It has been four days since my previous entry and I am happy to report that your chronicler Gao Wenshi still lives!

 I looked past Hong.
 The lighting was poor, but I could see well enough to notice the dirty walls and mismatched furniture.
 A bandit’s hideout!
 Probably an abandoned building somewhere in the city.
 I tried to speak but could only gag.

-Tornado Hong grumbled some more and reached into my mouth which did nothing to help my gagging.
+Incandescent Hong grumbled some more and reached into my mouth which did nothing to help my gagging.
 He pulled out a sock that had been stuffed further down my throat than I would have considered possible.
-I remember hoping it was a fresh sock as the gagging was replaced with a coughing fit.
+I remember hoping it was a fresh sock and my gagging was replaced with a coughing fit.
 Hong put that to a stop by punching me in the stomach.

 Truly a master of bedside manner.